HuddleEng/PhantomXHR/README.md

 In the above case, if an API call to 'something/documents/48546?' is made, the JavaScript application will receive the response.
 The JS app with then use this fake data to build up the UI.

 Note: be careful when defining URL matches, try to keep them specific otherwise you may find that the wrong XHR fake is responding.

+### Demo

+Please see the demo folder to see an example implementation.
+(Pssst, it doesn't work though)

 ### <a name="sequences"></a> Response sequences